These are the SmartSocial.com App Zones:

 Google Arts & Culture App

-Google Arts & Culture is an app and website that was launched in 2016 but recently went viral with its newest update.
+Google Arts & Culture is an app and website that was launched in 2016 but went viral with its newest update.
 The popularity of this app is attributed to its “art selfie” feature.
 If the sole purpose of having an app is to take selfies, it might not be the most productive app for students to have.
 Also, some users have been insulted by the paintings they were paired with.
 Watch our video.

-Google Hangouts is a messaging platform that is tied to your Gmail address.
+Google Hangouts is a messaging platform tied to your Gmail address.
 Users can message friends, start free video or voice calls, and start a conversation with one person or a group.
 Some parents have found predators targeting their kids through Google Hangouts to try and entice them into partaking in video calls or sending photos of themselves.
 Watch our video.

 From the creators of Meerkat (an early Periscope competitor), Houseparty is a video chat app that lets teens video chat with 2-8 people at the same time.
-All chats are unmoderated which means students can come in contact with inappropriate content or cyberbullies.
+All chats are unmoderated which means students might come in contact with inappropriate content or cyberbullies.
 Watch our video.

 The Litterati app encourages users to clean up litter in their community while leveraging social networking.
 Some parents are concerned because their students take photos of themselves with the trash they collect and then post the photo to the app with their exact location.
 Geo-tagging can make it easier for predators to target victims in their exact location and learn more information about them.
 Watch our Litterati App video.